 Harborview – Inpatient Chief Medical Resident

 A large and important component of the HMC Inpatient CMR position is the ongoing coordination of the residents and medical students on the teaching services.
 The HMC Inpatient CMR provides orientation for all rotating residents and students.
-Throughout the rotation, he/she provides guidance for struggling residents, serves as a resource for clinical and administrative questions, arranges sick coverage, and facilitates end-of-rotation feedback.
+Throughout the rotation, an important role is providing guidance for struggling residents, and he/she also serves as a resource for clinical and administrative questions, arranges sick coverage, and facilitates end-of-rotation feedback.
 In addition, he/she serves as a liaison between medicine and other services to maintain strong relationships and facilitate the residents’ experience on off-service rotations.
 The HMC Inpatient CMR works closely with the Chief of Medicine to identify needed changes and plan solutions.
 Additionally, he/she works closely with the Residency Program in coordination of program-wide events, program changes, resident feedback and supervision and other administrative duties.